Copy-House/copy-house.github.io/_insights/6-ingredients-to-crafting-the-perfect-creative-brief.md

 ---
 layout: insight
-title: "6 Ingredients to Crafting the Perfect Creative Brief | CH"
+title: "6 Ingredients to Crafting the Perfect Creative Brief"
 meta_description: "In this article, we share our top tips for clients looking to craft a genuinely useful brief for the content marketers they choose to work with."
 image: "/assets/images_old/insight-header.webp"
 author: CopyHouse
-date: 24-06-25
+date: 24-02-25
 ---

 # 6 ingredients to crafting the perfect creative brief